(Republished on Slate, February, 2014)

 Get one of these and put it on your office wall (or set it as your desktop background):

-.
+All Popular Font Families in one Typeface Poster.
 Study it.
 Stare at it when you’re meditating.
 Lose yourself in it when you’re zoning out.
 It’s awesome.
 Absorb the shapes and let yourself pair them with the names.
 It’s not as great a resource as the huge poster I had on my office wall when I was first starting out—sadly, I can’t seem to find it anywhere on the interwebs, or I’d show it to you**—but it’s an excellent and handy resource to help familiarize yourself with the Greats.
-(And be sure to check out some of the links provided at the bottom of the poster, like .)
+(And be sure to check out some of the links provided at the bottom of the poster, like this one.)

 A designer also has to be aware of the basics of type usage.
 Serifed type is often used for long copy, like books and magazines.
 This is because the serifs make the characters more recognizable, and the text easy to read in bulk at small sizes.
 Serif body copy usually pairs well with sans-serif display type.
 There are mountains of exceptions, but you have to understand the rules before you can effectively break them.